-Autologous tissue reconstruction (reconstructions performed with your own tissue) potentially results in a more natural looking outcome than expander and implant reconstruction procedures, but it is also a much more extensive surgical procedure and involves a scar in a location other than the chest.
+Autologous tissue reconstruction (reconstructions performed with your own tissue) potentially results in a more natural looking outcome than expander and implant reconstruction procedures, but it is also a more extensive surgical procedure and involves a scar on a location other than the chest.

 These procedures are more involved than implant reconstructions and also result in a donor site scar.
 However, they tend to look and feel more natural than implant reconstructions.
 In addition, autologous reconstruction procedures are permanent in nature and unlike implant reconstructions, do not require maintenance (implant replacement).